6 Things New Parents Secretly Wish Visitors Would Do

 1. Call ahead to see if you can do some shopping for them

-Dad might be back at work already and the new mum might not have the time or energy to do a grocery run.
+Don't just bring yourself - bring something that can help the new parent!
+For instance, Dad might be back at work already and the new mum might not have the time or energy to do a grocery run.
 Before you visit, ask if you can bring anything over – diapers, groceries, her favourite cup of coffee, or just even chocolate and magazines.
 It’s a small gesture that goes a long way.

 It’s always a huge relief knowing that you don’t have to cook dinner, something that the new mum will hugely appreciate.
 Even if home cooking is not your forte, bring fresh fruit at the very least.

-New moms, especially first-time moms, want things to be done in a particular way and honestly, that’s their prerogative.
+New mothers, especially first-time mothers, want things to be done in a particular way and honestly, that’s their prerogative.
 If they want advice, they’ll ask you for it.
 But until then, it’s only polite to be respectful of her methods.
 For instance, if she would rather not have visitors hold the baby, that’s ok, don’t make a big deal out of it.
 But if she asks you to hold the baby while she takes a quick shower, go for it.

 4. Do chores discreetly